Documentation

 NameTypeDescription

-videoMediaItemthe video to play
+videoMediaItemthe video to play, from the s.media collection

 end_messagestrthe message to show the respondent at the end of the video